fromscratchcode/memphis/README.md

 See [DEVELOPING.md](docs/DEVELOPING.md) for instructions on local development.

 ## Contributing
+Memphis is a personal lab where I explore how Python works under the hood.

+The code is open to explore and learn from, but I’m not actively seeking external contributions.

-Obviously there's a lot left to do here.
-If you want to help or use one of the pieces here to explore your own curiosity in interpreter/compiler development, reach out to us [on Discord](https://discord.com/invite/W3AEHyEh4G).
+If you’re building something similar or just want to chat, feel free to reach out [on Discord](https://discord.com/invite/W3AEHyEh4G).

 ## Disclaimer
 **Important Notice:** This project is currently in active development and is still considered experimental.
 As such, it is not recommended for use in production environments.